Share This Article

 June 4, 2026

-The Completion of Marriage is giving KBS a July 4 reset in one move: a new Saturday-Sunday mini-series slot, a 9:20 p.m.
+The Completion of Marriage is giving KBS a July 4 reset in one move: a new KBS2 Saturday-Sunday mini-series slot, a 9:20 p.m.
 KST launch time, and Namkoong Min at the center of a darker crime-thriller play.
-According to a KBS representative confirmed to Soompi, the series premieres July 4 as KBS2's new weekend mini-series after roughly five months without one since To My Beloved Thief ended in February.
+According to KBS's May scheduling rollout, later echoed by Soompi's May 14 report, the series will premiere on July 4 as KBS2's new weekend mini-series after roughly five months without one since To My Beloved Thief ended in February.
 That makes this more than another casting headline.
 It is a scheduling statement, and a public one, because KBS is attaching the return to a date, a fixed slot, and one of TV drama's most bankable leads.
-KBS is not easing the slot back in with a light comfort drama either.
-It is betting that a divorce-edge kidnapping plot, a proven lead, and sharper thriller energy can make the weekend lane feel urgent again instead of merely familiar.
+KBS is not easing the lane back in with a light comfort drama.
+It is betting that a divorce-edge kidnapping plot, a proven lead, and sharper thriller energy can make the weekend slot feel urgent again.

 KBS is using The Completion of Marriage to relaunch a dormant weekend lane

 KBS is framing The Completion of Marriage as a strategic return, not a quiet filler title.
-Soompi's May 14 report said the drama revives KBS2's weekend mini-series lane for the first time in about five months, which matters because weekend placement still signals confidence inside a terrestrial network playbook.
+As reported by Soompi on May 14, the drama revives KBS2's weekend mini-series lane for the first time in about five months, which matters because weekend placement still signals confidence inside a terrestrial network playbook.
 Weekend slots are where broadcasters try to build habit, family co-viewing, and repeat tune-in, then extend that value through outlets like KBS World TV and wider rerun, clip, and overseas distribution windows.
 We have already seen KBS2 line up other 2026 drama plays such as Sleeping Doctor, but this one carries more launch pressure because it is reopening a lane that had gone quiet.
 If the show lands, KBS gets a workable weekend identity back.
 If it misses, the reboot story flips fast into a programming problem.

 The cast packaging explains why KBS is taking the risk

 The Completion of Marriage is not being sold on mystery alone.
 It is being sold on control.
-As reported by MK's June 1 script-reading coverage, Namkoong Min plays former neurosurgeon turned hospital director Kang Tae-ju, while Kim Dae-myung plays kidnapper No Man-hee, Lee Seol plays kidnapped wife Go Se-yoon, Lee Sang-hee joins as Kim Kyung-ae, and Park Byung-eun appears as former violent crimes detective Lee Soo-hyung.
-MK also said this is Namkoong Min's first KBS project in seven years, which is exactly the kind of return note a broadcaster wants attached to a slot reboot.
+As reported by MK's June 1 script-reading coverage, Namkoong Min plays former neurosurgeon turned hospital director Kang Tae-ju, while Kim Dae-myung plays kidnapper No Man-hee, Lee Seol plays kidnapped wife Go Se-yoon, Lee Sang-hee joins as Kim Kyung-ae, and Park Byung-eun, who is also coming off the Family Matters 2 cast expansion story, appears as former violent crimes detective Lee Soo-hyung.
+MK also framed the project as a distinctly atmospheric "K-genre" thriller and noted that this is Namkoong Min's first KBS project in seven years, which is exactly the kind of return note a broadcaster wants attached to a slot reboot.
 The selling point is not just that the names are recognizable.
 It is that the roles sound built for contrast, pressure, and moral unease.
 That gives KBS a stronger hook than a routine romance would have delivered in the same window.

 The real story is KBS choosing tension over safety